 Hugues and Edmond Beaucourt

 Hugues Beaucourt was born in 1845 and was the son of Hippolyte-César Beaucourt.
-Hippolyte was a very well-know craftsman who made organs.
-His father lived from 1822-1888 and was from Lyon, France.
+Hippolyte was a very well-known craftsman who made organs.
+His father lived from 1822 to 1888 and was from Lyon, France.
 Hugues worked with and for his father for many years, up until 1914, a stint of 45 years.
-He took over the family-owned business, but he would find time to create inventions, including a device that function as a horn for automobiles.
+He took over the family-owned business, but he would find time to create inventions, including a device that functions as a horn for automobiles.

 The patent for the automobile sounding device listed a description “The arrangement or adaptation of acoustic devices for providing signals to the outside of the vehicle.”
 Having the background with his father and the experience in the organ making industry, Hugues Beaucourt surely used this for the inspiration of this invention.